alwex0920/AlwexScript/README.md

 - Repository: https://github.com/alwex0920/AlwexScript

 ## Version History
+- v2.1: Added interaction with websites in the form of GET and POST, as well as downloading files
 - v2.0: Added terminal command execution, file operations, and dynamic memory management for Unix systems
 - v1.2: Added wait command
 - v1.0: Initial release with basic language features and library import system